 VANCOUVER, Wash., October 8, 2013 – In many spheres of life, timing is everything – and nowhere is this truism more relevant than in B2B sales.
 Sometimes an executive decision maker can be ready to pull the trigger on a purchase, while at other times, the sales cycle can take months or even years.
 For this reason, arming your sales reps with as much timely and accurate sales intelligence as possible can spell the difference between success and failure, between closing and walking.

 This type of intelligence provides your sales reps with the right opportunity at the right time, helping ensure that they get in front of the right person with the right value proposition.
-Triggers give reps a birds-eye view into the types of business decision-making activities within target accounts – both prospects and customers – that give them a leg up on the competition.
+Scoops give reps a birds-eye view into the types of business decision-making activities within target accounts – both prospects and customers – that give them a leg up on the competition.

-According to research from Aberdeen Group, companies that support sales team with sales intelligence – including triggers – see a 28.4% increase in year-over-year revenue.
+According to research from Aberdeen Group, companies that support sales team with sales intelligence – including scoops – see a 28.4% increase in year-over-year revenue.
 In another study, Aberdeen found that 81% of companies that deployed a sales intelligence solution saw significant annual gains in team quotas.
 And CSO Insights found that effective use of sales intelligence increases revenue productivity per sales rep by 17%.

 Want to know when a new CIO, director of procurement, VP of IT or chief marketing officer has been hired?
-These types of triggers provide a quadruple whammy, signaling not only a buying opportunity at the company where the executive was hired, but also at the company he left; the one his predecessor moved to; and the one his replacement came from.
+These types of scoops provide a quadruple whammy, signaling not only a buying opportunity at the company where the executive was hired, but also at the company he left; the one his predecessor moved to; and the one his replacement came from.

 How to take advantage of them: Use Google Alerts to get an email whenever a business decision maker is mentioned online, or LinkedIn to learn when they change their profile.
 Consider paid alert services like SalesLoft, or a sales intelligence system that provides not only alerts but also insights into a department’s organizational structure to see who is calling the shots.